 - Consider offering store credit or exchanges instead of full refunds, especially after a certain period of time.

-- Check the condition of items to ensure they’ve not been overused before being returned.
+- Check the condition of items.
+Ensure they’ve not been overused before being returned.

 - Require a receipt, credit card statement, form of identification, or other verification for the original purchase.
 Go digital when possible.